 The age is actually a huge debate, with some running with their new additions as early as four months.
 Consumer Reports recommends waiting until they are 1-year-old.
 Consult you pediatrician first, as well as read the recommendations for usage for each specific stroller.

-Since there is a bit of a wait, runners can get their wet feet back in the sport solo once cleared by their doctor after birth so they are prepared for taking baby along.
+Since there is a bit of a wait before stroller running, runners can get their wet feet back in the sport solo once cleared by their doctor after birth so they are prepared for taking baby along.

 2. You need to practice